Too Convenient? A Mobile Supermarket That Comes To You

 The Moby Mart is just part of a larger initiative to fundamentally change the nature of retail, according to Per Cromwell, lead designer for the project.

 "Stores needs to be more flexible to meet the demands of the future," Cromwell said, emailing from his offices in Stockholm.
 "Rents will go up in prime locations, margins will go down on a lot of products due to online retail.
 Stores need to become more efficient.
 Mobile and staffless is to date the most flexible and efficient solution.
-When online and offline merge a new kind of store is needed."
+When online and offline merge, a new kind of store is needed."

 Indeed.
 It's no secret that traditional retail outlets are in trouble.
 The Moby Mart is a recent and rather extreme example of a rapidly accelerating trend to make shopping ridiculously, maximally convenient.
 The previously far-out concept of drone delivery is already here, with heavy hitters like Amazon and UPS testing working systems.
 Down on the ground, self-driving delivery robots are rolling takeout food right up to your door.
-Legislatures are passing laws declaring delivery-bots as pedestrians.
+Legislatures are passing laws classifying delivery-bots as pedestrians.
 The robots are even making our pizzas.

 Cromwell says the plan is to build four to six additional Moby Marts in the coming year, then ramp up production into the hundreds in 2018.
-The idea is to get Moby Marts into both small towns and big cities, and to continually update the mobile supermarket model along with adjacent technologies like self-driving vehicles, artificial intelligence, cashless transactions and solar-powered generators.
+The idea is to get Moby Marts into both small towns and big cities and to continually update the mobile supermarket model along with adjacent technologies like self-driving vehicles, artificial intelligence, cashless transactions and solar-powered generators.

 Obviously, there are still many technological and regulatory hurdles to clear before roaming supermarkets start crawling through our cities.
 But if the Moby Mart does come to your town, Cromwell said the first wave of stores will specialize in products for immediate consumption, like ready-made food, groceries and coffee.